drasi-project/docs/docs/content/concepts/reactions/_index.md

             app-port: 4002
   - `config_schema`
     - This is used for defining environment variables; however, the environment variables that are defined here are only accessible for this particular service.
     - The configurations are defined by following JSON Schema.
-We define this field to be of type `object`, and list all of the configs (environment variables) under the `properties` section.
+We define this field to be of type `object`, and list all of the configurations (environment variables) under the `properties` section.
 For each of the property, you need to specify its type and an optional default value.
 For any required environment variables, you can list them under the `require` section as an array of elements
     - Sample:
      ```yaml
         config_schema: